Why Your Dog Needs Healthy Fats in Their Diet

 1. Omega-3 Fatty Acids

 Omega-3s are anti-inflammatory and great for skin, coat, joints, and brain health.
-One of our favorites can be found here: Omega Paws – Liquid Fish Oil Supplement.
+One of our favorites is Omega Paws – Liquid Fish Oil Supplement.

 • Fish oil (salmon, sardine, anchovy, and calamari)